 Action Time: Variable.
 Every trap has a primary mechanism and a triggering mechanism.
 Each of these can take significant amounts of time to construct.
 See Traps in The Overlord's Omnibus for details.
 Duration: Variable.
 Depending on the type of trap, it will have a time to failure rating that is described in the Traps section.
 Preparation: Variable, depending on the type of trap.
 See the Traps section in The Overlord's Omnibus for details.
 Other Details: Setting the trap usually takes more than a week for the simplest traps and may take much longer.
 When creating a trap, you must describe in detail its operation for the Overlord to determine probable damage and feasibility.
 For descriptions of various possible structural traps, and the required skill ranks in this skill to create them, see the Structural Traps section of The Overlord's Omnibus.
 Once set, discovery of the mechanism requires a successful Finding Secret Stuff roll.
 In setting a trap, no Conflict Rolls are necessary.
 Characters with this skill also have the ability to find any traps they are capable of setting as if using the skill Finding Secret Stuff.
 Further, they may disarm any such trap as if using the skill Disarming Traps.
-Sleight of Hand Prerequisites: If gained out-of-class, training requires an intensive one-month course of study under someone who has attained at least 5th rank in this skill.
+Sleight of Hand Prerequisites: This ability may be acquired independent of any race or class when the rules grant a character an option to obtain a new Skill.
 Description: This skill involves amazing feats of manual dexterity.
 With it, a character can perform simple magic tricks with cards, coins, and the like.
 They can "hide" such small objects up a sleeve for handy retrieval at a later time.
 They can make a coin or card seemingly appear from nowhere or vanish into thin air.
 With practice, a character with this skill can learn to perform specialized tricks, such as tying shoelaces with only a single hand.
-Ability Type: Non-Lethal Force Defaults To: Sneaking Base: 8 Duration: Instantaneous Range: Touch Affected Area: One small hand-held item.

-Action Time: Variable, depending on the trick being performed.
+Ability Type: Non-Lethal Force Defaults To: Sneaking Duration: Instantaneous Range: Touch Affected Area: One small hand-held item.
+Base: 8 Action Time: Variable, depending on the trick being performed.
 Preparation: The character must manipulate the targeted item with their hand(s) in some way.
 Conflict Rolls: To determine whether your character successfully hides their action, make a Skill Roll with Craftiness Adjustments.
 The Threshold that must be overcome against a single opponent equals 10 plus the opponent's Level and Perception.
 For multiple opponents, use the Group Conflict Rolls (as described in The Rules Reference).
 A failed roll indicates your character fumbled in some way or exposed their ministrations to view and has been discovered.
 Since the character will quickly know if they have failed in their clandestine attempts, players are generally entitled to make the Sleight of Hand rolls for their characters, and thereby spend Guts as appropriate.
-Anyone having strong suspicions that the perpetrator is hiding something (or is cheating at cards, etc.) is entitled to an additional Perception Check against a Threshold of 10 Skill Domains (Trade) plus the character's Sleight of Hand rank.
+Anyone having strong suspicions that the perpetrator is hiding something (or is cheating at cards, etc.) is entitled to an additional Perception Check against a Threshold of 10 plus the character's Sleight of Hand rank.
 Success indicates they spot the trickster.
-Smelting Prerequisites: If gained out-of-class, training requires an intensive one-month course of study under someone who has attained at least 5th rank in this skill.
-Description: Smelting41 is the process of heating up metal ore to such a degree that the metal trapped within it melts and flows out.
-Defaults To: Jack-of-all-Trades Base: 2 Ability Type: Utilitarian Affected Area: See below.
+Smelting Prerequisites: This ability may be acquired independent of any race or class when the rules grant a character an option to obtain a new Skill.
+Description: Smelting52 is the process of heating up metal ore to such a degree that the metal trapped within it melts and flows out.
+Defaults To: Jack-of-all-Trades Base: 2 Ability Type: Utilitarian Conflict Rolls: None Affected Area: See below.